dsebastien/midnightLightV2/README.md

   * more information: http://jshint.com/docs/)
 * bower.json and .bowerrc: bower's configuration file (just in case bower is later used to manage the project's dependencies).
 For now I'm using NPM and am satisfied with it (more information: http://bower.io/)
 * Dockerfile and DockerfileDev: Docker configuration files used to describe how Docker images should be created for this project (more information: https://www.docker.com/ and http://docs.docker.com/reference/builder/)
-* gulpfile.js: gulp's configuration file.
+* gulpfile.babel.js: gulp's configuration file.
 This is where the build magic happens (more information: http://gulpjs.com/)
 * package.Json: NPM's configuration file.
-This is where all dependencies are defined: project ones under 'dependencies' and build-related ones under 'devDependencies' (more information: https://docs.npmjs.com/files/package.json)
+This is where all dependencies are defined: project ones under 'jspm' and build-related ones under 'devDependencies' (more information: https://docs.npmjs.com/files/package.json)
 * runOnDocker.sh and runDevOnDocker.sh: build scripts that create/run Docker images
 * travis.yml: Travis CI configuration files (more information: http://docs.travis-ci.com/user/build-configuration/)
 * tsd.json: TypeScript's DefinitelyTyped (tsd) definitions configuration (more information: https://github.com/DefinitelyTyped/tsd)